amanahuja/streamlit-dashboard-base/README.md

 # streamlit-dashboard-base
-Experiment with building a simple dashboard on streamlit.
-Using temporarily for project with litterati
+Provide a set of visualizations using a streamlit dashboard.

 todo
-* [ ] confirm approach and tech direction
+* [x] confirm approach and tech direction
-* [ ] move to client repository
+* [ ] move repo to client account

-*
+Usage
+* activate venv: `$ source /venv/bin/activate`
+* run locally for testing `$ streamlit run streamlit_app.py`
+* commit to main branch for auto deployment using github actions.